ajmcmiddlin/wp-tests/API-wats.md

 previous :: PostMap
 ```

-If you don't force the delete, you get back a `PostMap` for the updated post.
+If you don't force the delete, you get back a `PostMap` for the updated post (its status is set to
+`Trash`).